Report of the Supervisory Board

 Meetings of the Supervisory Board committees

-In the year under review, the Personnel Committee held a total of nine – two regular and seven extraordinary – meetings or telephone conferences to prepare Management Board-related matters for discussion by the Supervisory Board, discussed questions regarding compensation for the members of the Management Board, and prepared the corresponding resolutions for the Supervisory Board.
+In the year under review, the Personnel Committee held four regular and four extraordinary meetings to prepare Management Board-related matters for discussion by the Supervisory Board, discussed questions regarding compensation for the members of the Management Board, and prepared the corresponding resolutions for the Supervisory Board as a result.
+In further meetings, possibilities of an adjustment of the method for calculating the short-term incentive (STI) for the Management Board were discussed.

-The Mediation Committee established in accordance with section 27 (3) of the Co-Determination Act (Mitbestimmungsgesetz; MitbestG) did not have occasion to meet in the year under review.
+The Mediation Committee established in accordance with Section 27 Para.
+3 of the Co-Determination Act (Mitbestimmungsgesetz; MitbestG) did not have occasion to meet in the year under review.

 Annual financial statements

-The annual financial statements and management report of DB AG, as prepared by the Management Board, and the consolidated financial statements and Group management report for the period ending on December 31, 2021 were audited and awarded an unqualified audit opinion by PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft (PwC), the auditor appointed by resolution of the Annual General Meeting.
-The auditors’ report was reviewed by the Audit and Compliance Committee in its meeting held on March 25, 2022, and was discussed in full at the Supervisory Board’s financial statements meeting held on March 30, 2022, in the presence of the auditors who signed the audit reports.
+The annual financial statements and management report of DB AG, as prepared by the Management Board, and the consolidated financial statements and Group management report for the period ending on December 31, 2022, were audited and awarded an unqualified audit opinion by PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft (PwC), the auditor appointed by resolution of the Annual General Meeting.
+The auditors’ report was reviewed by the Audit and Compliance Committee in its meeting held on March 24, 2023, and was discussed in full at the Supervisory Board’s financial statements meeting held on March 29, 2023, in the presence of the auditors who signed the audit reports.
 The auditors reported on the salient audit findings and were available to answer questions.
 The Supervisory Board concurred with the audit findings.
-The Supervisory Board reviewed the annual financial statements and management report of DBAG, the consolidated financial statements and Group management report for the year under review, and the proposal for the disposition of profit, noting no objections.
-The DBAG annual financial statements for the 2021 financial year were approved and thereby adopted.
+The Supervisory Board reviewed the annual financial statements and management report of DB AG, the consolidated financial statements and Group management report for the year under review, and the proposal for the disposition of income, noting no objections.
+The DB AG annual financial statements for the 2022 financial year were approved and thereby adopted.
 The auditor additionally reviewed the report on relationships with affiliated companies prepared by the Management Board.
 The auditors issued an unqualified audit opinion and reported on their audit findings.
 The Supervisory Board also reviewed this report, raising no objections concerning the Management Board’s concluding declaration contained in the report or the result of the audit conducted by PwC.

 Changes in the composition of the Supervisory Board and the Management Board